abdellahsebti/face_and_finger/README.md

 ## 💡 Example

-- You add `john.jpg` in the `faces/` folder.
+- Add `john.jpg` in the `faces/` folder.
 - When John appears on camera, his name is shown on screen.
-- If he raises fingers, finger count and tracking appear too.
+- If he raises fingers, the system counts and tracks them in real time.

 ---